-The TOE must provide protection against manipulation of the TOE (including its software and TSF data), the Smartcard Embedded Software and the User Data.
-This includes protection against reverse-engineering (understanding the design and its properties and functions),
+The TOE must provide protection against manipulation of the TOE (including its software and TSF data), the Smartcard Embedded Software and the user data of the Composite TOE.
+This includes protection against

-- manipulation of the hardware and any data, as well as - controlled manipulation of memory contents (User Data).
+- reverse-engineering (understanding the design and its properties and functions), - manipulation of the hardware and any data, as well as - undetected manipulation of memory contents.